Sports Analyst Resume Examples

 Work experience

 Sports analysts are often former athletes.
 Professional, collegiate, primary school, or other athletics should be included on your resume.
-Previous experience in print or broadcast media is also ideal.
+Previous relevant experience in print or broadcast media is also ideal.

 You should include all work experience from at least the last ten years.
 When unrelated experience appears on your resume, use the resume job description to highlight transferable skills, such as communication.